VIC.GOV.AU | Policy and Advisory Library

 Summary

-• Each network is led by a network chair who is supported by a team of principals from the network.
-This team together with the chair comprises the network executive.
+• Each school network is led by a school network executive comprising a team of principals from the school network, one of whom is appointed school network chair.

-• Each network must develop, implement and monitor an annual work plan that guides their work throughout the school year.
+• Each school network must develop, implement and monitor a school network plan that guides their work throughout the school year.

-• Networks must meet at least twice per term, with agendas developed by the network chair, in conjunction with the senior education improvement leader (SEIL) and network executive, incorporating statewide priorities and reforms together with local issues.
+• School networks are encouraged to meet at least twice per term, with agendas developed by the school network chair, in conjunction with the senior education improvement leader (SEIL) and school network executive, incorporating statewide priorities and reforms together with local issues.

 Details

-• communities of practice (CoPs), which include principals, assistant principals and other school leaders, to work more intensively on common areas of interest
+• clusters, which include principals, assistant principals and other school leaders, to work more intensively on common areas of interest

-• collaborative structures for middle leaders who are able to progress the work of the network or a particular community of practice.
+• collaborative structures for middle leaders who can progress the work of the school network or a particular community of practice.

-Networks are encouraged to use the Network Development Roadmap (PDF)External Link to self-assess their practice and opportunities for development.
+School networks are encouraged to use the Network development roadmap (PDF)External Link to self-assess their practice and opportunities for development.

 Guidance